-That’s a big audience to be missing out on if you don’t have a strong web presence.
+That’s a big audience for you to miss out on if you don’t have a strong web presence.

 Having a website is vital in the digital age, but some free hosting space from your ISP or an Angelfire website won’t cut it.
-While Angelfire might have been great for hosting fan pages and blogs in the noughties, it’s not ideal for showing your business to its full potential.
+While Angelfire might have been great for hosting fan pages and blogs in the noughties, it’s not ideal for a business.

 For that, you need a domain.
 A short, snappy web address that your potential customers and fans can use to find you quickly and efficiently.

 Why Do I Need A Domain?